-If you need to contact us about your data, please contact: dpo@ssho.ox.ac.uk
+If you need to contact us about your data, please contact dpo@ssho.ox.ac.uk us with information that you are contractually obliged to provide, the consequences will depend on the particular circumstances.
+In some cases we may not be able to provide you with certain services;

-Data that you provide to us and the possible consequences of you not providing it
+Data that you provide to us and the possible consequences of you not providing it in other cases, this could result in disciplinary action or the termination of your contract.